 Coins and currency are among the most eye-catching, educational and enjoyable items of interest for collectors, and one of the greatest pleasures of collecting currency is learning the history and journey of the piece.
-The rare coins below all possess an incredible historical significance and intricate beauty, making them irresistible to novice and expert collectors alike.
+The all possess an incredible historical significance and intricate beauty, making them irresistible to novice and expert collectors alike.
 Read on to learn the stories of a few of the most interesting and valuable coins on the numismatics market.

 SS Central America Shipwreck Pedigree

-We begin with not just one coin, but a ship full of them.
+We begin with not just one rare coin, but a ship full of them.
 The most captivating story in numismatics lore over the last half-century is that of the side-wheel steamer SS Central America.
 The coins from this shipwreck, coined as America’s lost treasure, are the stuff of dreams.
 From the mid-19th-century California Gold Rush fields, this ship’s treasure in the form of ingots and gold coins was lost in a hurricane off the Carolina coast in 1857 during its journey to New York.
 At the time of her wreck, Central America was carrying 10 short tons of gold — all of it was lost in the storm.
-When the shipwreck was uncovered in 1988, over 7,000 gold coins were recovered, and they had remained remarkably preserved beneath on the bottom of the ocean over 7000 feet deep, where it sat for over a century.
-The treasure included some exceptionally rare specie, and each of these coins is full of history, beauty and allure.
+When the shipwreck was uncovered in 1988, over 7,000 gold coins were recovered, and they had remained remarkably preserved beneath the bottom of the ocean over 7000 feet deep, where it sat for over a century.
+The treasure included some exceptionally rare specie, and each of these commemorative coins is full of history, beauty, and allure.

 1918/7-D Buffalo Nickel